arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 ## 25. Differentiate between deep copy and shallow copy in Java.
 <strong>Shallow Copy:</strong> Shallow copy copies object references instead of creating new objects.
 If one object changes, the other also gets affected.</br>
 <strong>Deep Copy:</strong>: creates a completely new object with its own copies of data.
 Changes in one object don’t affect the other.

+## 26. Highlight the importance of using a singleton object in Java.
+A Singleton object ensures that only one object of a class is created and used everywhere.
+This saves memory, avoids duplicate objects, and is useful for logging, databases, and caching.

+## 27. Is it possible to override a private method in a class if the class itself is declared as final?
+A private method cannot be overridden because it is not inherited by subclasses.
+A final class cannot be extended, so no methods (including public or protected ones) can be overridden.